 Restore GPF Device Log

-The Supplier composes a 'Restore GPF Device Log ' Service Request (SRV 8.12.2), to replicate the GPF Device Log from the removed CH on to the new GPF Device Log of the replacement CH, and sends it to the DCC.
+For SMETS2+ Devices, the Supplier composes a 'Restore GPF Device Log ' Service Request (SRV 8.12.2), to replicate the GPF Device Log from the removed CH on to the new GPF Device Log of the replacement CH, and sends it to the DCC.

 The DCC receives the Service Request, completes Non-Critical Service Request processing, and sends a 'Restore GPF Device Log’ (GCS59) Command to the GPF.